carissalow/rapids/docs/workflow-examples/minimal.md

 Minimal Working Example
 =======================

-This is a quick guide for creating and running a simple pipeline to extract missing, outgoing, and incoming `call` features for `daily` (`00:00:00` to `23:59:59`) and `night` (`00:00:00` to `05:59:59`) epochs of every day of data of one participant monitored on the US East coast with an Android smartphone.
+This is a quick guide for creating and running a simple pipeline to extract missing, outgoing, and incoming `call` features for `24 hr` (`00:00:00` to `23:59:59`) and `night` (`00:00:00` to `05:59:59`) time segments of every day of data of one participant that was monitored on the US East coast with an Android smartphone.

 1. Install RAPIDS and make sure your `conda` environment is active (see [Installation](../../setup/installation))
 3. Download this [CSV file](../img/calls.csv) and save it as `data/external/aware_csv/calls.csv`